 Without an expensive upfront deposit, flatfair gives landlords a competitive advantage; your properties become affordable and attractive to more tenants, reducing voids.
-We facilitate fast resolution of charges and disputes with your tenants - in fact, you may even sell us unpaid established charges up to a total value of 12 weeks’ rent (though never more than 6 weeks’ rent arrears).
+We facilitate fast resolution of charges and disputes with your tenants - in fact, you may even sell us unpaid established charges up to a total value of 6 weeks’ rent.
 If worse comes to worst, you can appoint flatfair to recover any additional sums at no cost.

 3) How much does it cost?

 For agents and landlords, it’s free!
 For tenants, flatfair charge a one-off fee equal to the value of 1 week’s rent (excl.
 VAT), replacing the need for a traditional expensive tenancy deposit.

 Yes. flatfair is insured by an A-rated financial institution.

 flatfair is an invite-only scheme for agents.
 Please ask your Hunters agent to contact us at email@example.com

 6) How do I submit end of tenancy charges?

 flatfair simplifies the charging and negotiation process between you and your tenants.
 All you have to do is upload evidence and submit your charges directly through the flatfair online portal.
 It only takes a matter of minutes.